-The ASF Header Object contains several nested objects that have native metadata fields mapped to XMP: See details of reconciliation in "Native metadata in ASF (WMA, WMV)" on page 61.
+The ASF Header Object contains several nested objects that have native metadata fields mapped to XMP: See details of reconciliation in 2.3.1, "Native metadata in ASF (WMA, WMV) formats".

-XMP embedded in ASF
+1.2.1.2 XMP embedded in ASF

 XMP is embedded in ASF as an "Other" top-level object.
 The GUID in ASF notation is: